 WCS – India has been actively involved in the study and conservation of the Asian Elephant.
-Some of the tools that we have developed and used extensively for research and monitoring include camera trapping, line transect sampling, habitat occupancy surveys and modeling and modern genetic methodologies.
+Some of the tools that we have developed and used extensively for research and monitoring include camera trapping, line transect sampling, habitat occupancy surveys and modelling and modern genetic methodologies.
 Monitoring the integrity and quality of wildlife habitats, threat assessment and conservation monitoring has been an integral part of our conservation approach for Asian elephants.

 Student projects supported by WCS – India have also addressed a variety of questions, including novel approaches to estimating elephant densities, prevalence of disease in wild elephants, impact of landcover changes on human-elephant conflict, factors affecting elephant distribution and conflict in a fragmented landscape, among others.
-We have also organized an international workshop to review methodologies for assessing elephant populations including threats to their habitat and played a key role in publishing a manual that serves the needs of elephant biologists, managers and conservationists.